uncomplicate/neanderthal/articles/getting_started.md

 ### On the TODO List

 * ~"Tensors"~: This is already available in Deep Diamond!
-* Sparse matrices;
 * Support for complex numbers;

 ## Requirements

-You need at least Java 8.
+You need at least Java 8, but the newer the better.

+### LEGACY (0.47.0 and older): Open JVM modules.

 If you are running on Java 9 or higher, you need to enable the `java.base` module.
 Add the following to your JVM options (:jvm-opts in leiningen): `"--add-opens=java.base/jdk.internal.ref=ALL-UNNAMED"` and `"--add-opens=java.base/sun.nio.ch=ALL-UNNAMED"`.